Wedding: Microwedding

-A microwedding is defined by the small number of friends and family members present.
+A microwedding or minimony is defined by the small number of friends and family members present.
 The number of guests is usually understood to be no more than 10 or 15 people including family members, although some sources will use this label for a small wedding with up to 50 guests.
 Compared to an elopement or a civil wedding with no guests, a microwedding is planned and announced in advance and may incorporate whatever traditions and activities the family wants to maintain, such as a wedding cake, photographs, or religious ceremonies.
 Although the cost per guest may be higher, the overall cost of a microwedding is usually significantly less than a large wedding.

 Microweddings gained attention during the COVID-19 pandemic as a way to have a wedding event in compliance with public health restrictions.
+After pandemic restrictions were lifted, they remained popular, with couples particularly appreciating their significantly lower costs.

 Military wedding

-A military wedding is a ceremony conducted in a military chapel and may involve a Saber Arch.
+A military wedding is a ceremony conducted in a military chapel and may involve a saber arch.
 In most military weddings one or both of the people getting married will wear a military dress uniform in lieu of civilian formal wear.
 Some retired military personnel who marry after their service has ended may opt for a military wedding.